-To use intensive light at night, you would need to have a strong enough artificial light source to generate the necessary photons movement in a panel.
+To use intensive light at night, you would need to have a strong enough artificial light source to generate the necessary photon movement in a solar panel.
 This source could be something like high-intensity discharge (HID) lamps, LEDs, or laser lights.
-However, there are several considerations that makes this possibility less appealing.
+However, there are several considerations that make this possibility less appealing.

 Intensive artificial light sources can generate some heat, which can actually decrease the performance of solar panels.
 Photovoltaic cells become less efficient as they heat up.

 Using artificial light to power solar panels would consume more energy than the panels would produce, creating a net loss in energy.

 This is due to the second law of thermodynamics and overall energy conversion inefficiencies in both the light source and the solar panels.
 Modern panels in many cases only have an efficiency of 20 to 23%.
 This means from the light energy hitting the panel, only up to 23% is coming back in electricity generation.

 This is okay if the light source is the sun, but in the case of artificial light, we would actually lose more than 75% of the power we need in the 1st place to generate the intensive light.

 The cost of generating intensive artificial light might outweigh the benefits of the electricity generated by the solar panels.
 This would make the setup economically not viable.